-Earlier this week, after 10 days of being physically responsible for everything the kids, the animals and my husband need — and after 6 of the busiest days of my life thanks to some prescheduled commitments and extracurricular activities — I found myself on the verge of losing it.
+Earlier this week, after 10 days of being physically responsible for everything the kids, the animals, and my husband needs — and after 6 of the busiest days of my life thanks to some prescheduled commitments and extracurricular activities — I found myself on the verge of losing it.

-I could feel my blood pressure rising, and I was angry with everybody — even the baby — which is a clear sign that there’s a problem.
-I set him calmly in his bed, said a few unkind words to my husband (if I’m going to out myself, might as well be completely honest), put on my jacket and shoes and went outside into the wicked wind chills to cool down (literally and figuratively).
-I ended up climbing into the truck because it was just ridiculously cold outside, and as I sat there, I spent some time thinking about what this whole “choosing joy” thing actually means, inspired by Naomi’s question in the comments of my original post.
+I could feel my blood pressure rising, and I was angry with everybody — even the baby — which was a clear sign that there was a problem.
+I set him calmly in his bed, said a few unkind words to my husband (if I’m going to out myself, I might as well be completely honest), put on my jacket and shoes, and went outside into the wicked wind chills to cool down (literally and figuratively).
+I ended up climbing into the truck because it was just ridiculously cold outside.
+As I sat there, I spent some time thinking about what this whole “choosing joy” thing actually means, inspired by Naomi’s question in the comments of my original post.

 I think “How do you choose joy?” is a valid question.
 We can talk about choosing joy all we want, but it’s not easy and there’s no guidebook for what that actually means.

 Choosing joy happens in two ways.
 It happens proactively by making choices for the day that reflect my desire to count my blessings and focus on the eternal rather than my circumstances, and it happens reactively once I’ve already ended up in that place of stress, frustration and anger.

 Today I’m going to talk about choosing joy proactively, at the start of every day (we’ll talk about what it looks like once things go wrong next week!).